Merging Spotify & SoundCloud

 Music is a form of self-expression, speaking for us, shaping our identities.
 Being social in music streaming is not a choice, it’s a must.
 SoundCloud is capitalising more on the fact that music brings people together, and that our relationships with music is deeply personal and intimate.

-Tasks as searching for music, viewing playlists, editing or organising content make me think less with Spotify.
-Algorithm based features are also playing an important role when it comes to a final judgement on user experience.
+Tasks as searching for music, viewing playlists, editing or organising content make me think less when using Spotify.
+Algorithm dependent features are also playing an important role when it comes to a final judgement on user experience.
 The winner of this category is Spotify.

 Holding a different opinion?
 Let me know your thoughts about the possible acquisition or music streaming in general.
 They’re more than welcome.